Skip to main content

 Images in Branches

-When you Create Branches, Paligo checks to see if the original version of the topic contains images.
+When you create branches, Paligo checks to see if the original version of the topic contains images.
 If it does, Paligo will keep the same references to the image file in the branched version.
 Paligo will not create a branched version of the image file.

 If you edit an image, those changes will apply wherever that image is used, and that includes other branches.